H.R. 7008: Stop Insider Trading Act

 Definitions

-- Covered individual: This refers to Members of Congress and their spouses or dependent children.
+- Covered Individual: A Member of Congress and their spouse or dependent children.

 Exceptions